vineelko/patina/docs/src/rfc/text/0009-standardize-component-crate.md

 ## Rust Code Design

 The current design requirement is a suggested starting place; It is looking for feedback and improvements.
-Once this RFC is accepted, documentation will be added to the patina mdbook that lays out the requirements defined here.
+Once this RFC is accepted, documentation will be added to the Patina mdbook that lays out the requirements defined here.

 The intent is for this RFC is to define certain requirements for a public crate that produces a component as described below.